Quantitative quantum soundness for all multipartite compiled nonlocal games: Introduction

 \item \emph{Analyzing quantum interactive proofs.} Our current work models a linear sequence of players.
 However, its composable, algebraic nature suggests it could be extended to analyze protocols with more complex interaction structures.
 It could provide a framework for understanding more general interactive quantum protocols (where a quantum prover with memory interacts with a verifier over multiple rounds), a central scenario in quantum complexity theory and quantum cryptography. \end{enumerate}

-In summary, by providing both a complete solution to the soundness problem and a novel analytical tool, our work strengthens the foundations of single-device quantum cryptography and offers new capabilities for the broader study of quantum information protocols.
+In summary, our work provides a general hierarchy-based approach to quantum soundness and a new analytical tool for studying compiled strategies, with direct implications for single-device quantum cryptography offers new capabilities for the broader study of quantum information protocols.